We are here to listen, here to help - Any time.

 We have compiled a list of frequently asked questions about suicide to help raise awareness and dispel some of the common myths about suicide:

 Hopefully, if a person seems better, they are indeed feeling better and are no longer considering suicide.
 HOWEVER, this apparent upswing in mood could also be an indicator of an increased risk of suicide.
-Sometimes, a suicidal person might feel relief that they have finally come to a decision – the emotional conflict over living or dying has been resolved.
+Sometimes, a person thinking about suicide might feel relief that they have finally come to a decision – the emotional conflict over living or dying has been resolved.
 The best way to determine if a person’s improved mood is related to decreased or increased risk of suicide is to have a direct and open discussion about suicide.

 About 80 percent of people who attempt or complete suicide send out warning signs to those around them, although they may not make a direct plea for help.
 Some warning signs may include:

 - Talking or joking about suicide or dying;

 - Making preparations for death such as giving away significant possessions, making a will, writing a suicide note, clearing up loose ends;